binaryage/chromex/readme.md

 Again this mechanism is pluggable, so you can optionally implement a different mechanism for consuming event streams.

+### Usage examples

+We provide an example skeleton Chrome extension [chromex-sample](https://github.com/binaryage/chromex-sample).
+This project acts as code example but also as a skeleton with project configuration.
+We recommended to use it as a starting point when starting development of your own extension.

+Please refer to [readme in chromex-sample](https://github.com/binaryage/chromex-sample) for further explanation and code examples.

 ### Similar projects

   * [suprematic/khroma](https://github.com/suprematic/khroma)